jjangga0214/haetae/README.md

 **Haetae** enables all kinds of incremental tasks, including test, lint, build, and more, with ease.

-It requires nodejs to run, but it's not only for nodejs ecosystem.
+Haetae is written in (compiled to) js, so requires nodejs runtime.
-Actually, it's for any languages, frameworks and platforms.
+But regardless of that, it's purpose is for any languages, frameworks and platforms.
+For now, it only officially supports javascript, JSX, typescript, and TSX.
+However, more language supports are possibly to be added in future.

 ## Getting Started